Coding Platform for

 coding tests for interviews?

-We have a number of take-home code tests on our coding platform for interviews that are used in the early stages of a hiring process, and the ones that receive the best feedback, the ones that have the highest percentage take up rate are the ones that feel real world.
+We have a number of take-home code tests on our coding platform for interviews that are used to assess the all round skills of software engineers.
+The ones that receive the most positive feedback and have the highest take up rates are the ones that feel real world.

 You can use our expert team of reviewers to assess your candidate’s submission (who work at Google, Amazon, Twitter and other amazing tech companies during the day) or just use our platform to administer the challenge and review it using our code review tools.

 Our review team will provide detailed analysis of your candidate’s code in just 24 hours (quite often less).
 Ping us an email at email@example.com if you want to see a sample from our coding platform for interviews.

 If you can’t find a coding test you like we can even create one for you.

 Lots of companies use take-home coding tests for interviews during the hiring process.

 It’s REALLY difficult to create that perfect online coding test that keeps the best developers interested.

 You can increase the effectiveness of a coding test for interview by using one simple rule….

 Bulb hired 70 developers in 12 months using Geektastic’s assessments, saving 58 days of engineering resource